SMART-Dal/identifier-renaming/README.md

 # Enhancing Identifier Naming Through Multi-Mask Fine-tuning of Language Models of Code

+Accepted at: 24th IEEE International Conference on Source Code Analysis and Manipulation.

 ## Abstract

 > Code readability strongly influences code comprehension and, to some degree, code quality.
 Unreadable code makes software maintenance more challenging and is prone to more bugs.